Kotlin/kotlinx.coroutines/docs/shared-mutable-state-and-concurrency.md

 have to switch to a different context at all.

 > Note that an [actor] coroutine builder is a dual of [produce] coroutine builder.
-An actor is associated with the channel that it receives messages from, while a producer is associated with the channel that it sends elements to.
+An actor is associated
+> with the channel that it receives messages from, while a producer is associated with the channel that it
+> sends elements to.
+>
+{type="note"}

 <!--- MODULE kotlinx-coroutines-core -->
 <!--- INDEX kotlinx.coroutines -->